stevinz/awesome-game-engine-dev/README.md

 ## Learning
-_Info on topics necessary for designing and developing game engines_
+_Info on topics necessary for designing and developing game engines._

 ### Computer Graphics
 #### Awesome Collections